krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 Can attaching a profiler crash a JVM?
 Yes, it can happen.
 You need to know that there is some risk.
 Bugs happen, and I'm not talking only about profilers, but also about the JVM.
 A bug in JVM code can manifest itself after attaching a profiler.
-OpenJDK's engineers are also working on stability of API that is used by the profilers.
+OpenJDK's engineers are also working on the stability of the API that is used by the profilers.
 You can check the work
 of:

 - [Johannes Bechberger](https://github.com/openjdk/jdk/pulls?q=is%3Apr+author%3Aparttimenerd){:target="_blank"}